jonescompneurolab/hnn-tutorials/optimization/optimization.md

 </tr>

 </table>
-Parameter values and relative changes in the optimization shown in Figure 10, reducing RMSE from 14.07 to 10.40
+Parameter values and relative changes in the optimization shown in Figure 10.
 </div>

-## Optimizing for detailed ERP features
+## Optimizing with less smoothing

-Change smoothing window and run another round
+Even though our optimization has dropped the RMSE to the suprathreshold data to 10.40, we are still using a large smoothing window (the default for perceptual-level threshold simulations) of 30 ms. The suprathreshold data has sharper features that we may want to optimize to.
+To explore what the simulation output looks like with a smaller smoothing window, click "Set Parameters" -> "Run", select the "Analysis" tab and then enter 15 for "Dipole Smooth Window (ms)".
+Change the simulation name to indicate that smoothing has changes (e.g. append "window_15ms") and then click "Run Simulation" to see the output.
+RMSE will rise to 12.62 and the trough shifts to the left a bit.

+Run an optimization round on the simulation with less smoothing using the default number of simulations and parameter ranges.
+After the optimization completes, you should see a plot like Figure 12 below, where the RMSE is reduced to 8.49, a very good fit.

 <div style="background-color:rgba(0, 0, 0, 0); margin-top:20px; text-align: center; vertical-align: middle; margin-bottom:40px;">